-- 3.9.1 Mark the longitudinal centreline of the vehicle on the bonnet top, windscreen and roof. - 3.9.2 Mark Wrap Around Distances (not lines) on the centreline only at 100mm intervals.
+- 3.9.1 Mark the longitudinal centreline of the vehicle on the bumper/grille, bonnet top, windscreen and roof. - 3.9.2 Mark Wrap Around Distances (not lines) on the centreline only at 100mm intervals.
 Start from Wrap Around Distance 1000mm and end at Wrap Around Distance 2100mm.
-For vehicles with a V-shaped front end it may also be necessary to mark additional Wrap Around Distances of 2200mm, 2300mm, etc. See Figure 16. - 3.9.3 Starting at one of the wrap around distance marks at the centreline, mark grid points every 100mm in both lateral directions up to the side reference lines.
-The 100mm distances are measured horizontally in a lateral vertical plane through the respective centreline mark and
+For vehicles with a V-shaped front end it may also be necessary to mark additional Wrap Around Distances of 2200mm, 2300mm, etc. See Figure 17. - 3.9.3 Starting at one of the wrap around distance marks at the centreline, mark grid points every 100mm in both lateral directions up to the side reference lines.
+The 100mm distances are measured horizontally in a lateral vertical plane through the respective centreline mark and projected vertically onto the vehicle surface.
+Where a vehicle has the WAD 1000 mark on the vehicle centreline forward of the Bonnet Leading Edge Reference Line and having the forward angle being more than 60° to the ground reference level the distances are projected horizontally onto the vehicle surface.
+The forward angle is defined as the angle to the ground reference level, of a straight line connecting the WAD 1000 mark on the centreline with the intersection point of the Bonnet Leading Edge Reference Line and the centreline.
+The angle designated by the manufacturer may be deemed as the forward angle if it deviates within ±2°

-- projected vertically onto the vehicle surface. - 3.9.4 Repeat step 3.9.3 for every wrap around distance on the vehicle centreline until the entire headform impact area is marked with grid points.
-Depending on the shape of the vehicle, (e.g. V-shaped vehicle front end) it may be necessary to also use the wrap around distance points at 2200mm, 2300mm, etc. See Figure 16. - For A-pillars only, mark an additional grid point at the intersection of the lateral vertical plane and the side reference line for each wrap around distance.
+- from the actual measurement.
+If due to the horizontal projection two grid points have a distance of less than 50 mm to each other, the horizontal projected grid point will be deleted.
+The distance shall be measured with a tautly held flexible tape. - 3.9.4 Repeat step 3.9.3 for every wrap around distance on the vehicle centreline until the entire headform impact area is marked with grid points.
+Depending on the shape of the vehicle, (e.g. V-shaped vehicle front end) it may be necessary to also use the wrap around distance points at 2200mm, 2300mm, etc. See Figure 17. - 3.9.5 For A-pillars only, mark an additional grid point at the intersection of the lateral vertical plane and the side reference line for each wrap around distance.

-Figure 16: Grid points
+Figure 17: Grid points

 - 3.9.6 Where any of the grid points lie underneath the outer contour of the vehicle, for example in the gap behind the bonnet, approximate the outer contour of the vehicle horizontally rearward from the last point of contact by using an adhesive tape.
 Mark the grid point on the tape to replace the underlying grid point.
-See Figure 17. - 3.9.7 Where a wiper obstructs the placement of the tape, the wiper shall be ignored during tape placement unless the grid point falls on the wiper itself.
+See Figure 18. - 3.9.7 Where a wiper obstructs the placement of the tape, the wiper shall be ignored during tape placement unless the grid point falls on the wiper itself.

-Figure 17: Grid points beneath outer contour (example at vehicle centreline)
+Figure 18: Grid points beneath outer contour (example at vehicle centreline)

 - 3.9.8 Remove those grid points that have a distance, measured in the lateral Y axis, of less than 50mm to the side reference lines, excluding those points which are on A-pillar side reference line.
-See Figure 18. - 3.9.9 The remaining grid points are used for the assessment of the vehicle.
-For impact testing, these grid points are the aiming points. - 3.9.10 Where the vehicle is equipped with a deployable bonnet, the aiming points will always be considered in the undeployed state.
+See Figure 19. - 3.9.9 The remaining grid points are used for the assessment of the vehicle.
+For impact testing, these grid points are the aiming points. - 3.9.10 Where the vehicle is equipped with an active system, the aiming points will always be considered in the undeployed state.

-Figure 18: Deleting grid points
+Figure 19: Deleting grid points